jcam1/rewards_distributer/README.md

 ------------------
-> Contents below was written by the original creator "terrior-lover"
+> Contents below was written by the original creator [terrier-lover](https://github.com/terrier-lover/rewards_distributer)
 # Rewards Distributer
 This software provides a functionality to distribute tokens as rewards to target users.
 The distribution is based on Merkle Tree algorithm.
 Admins of the contract can specify any tokens to distribute to their users.